 Note 1: If you and the expectant parent think one of their reports is ready for an expanded role, great!
 Make the change permanent, and ideally do it well in advance while they have the full-time support of the expectant parent.
-There may be rare cases where it makes sense to create a temporary layer, for example where there is a clear difference in seniority among team members, but in general it’s a better idea to find a permanent leadership role, or an interim role which could potentially lead to permanent.
+There may be rare cases where it makes sense to create a temporary layer, for example where there is a clear difference in seniority among team members, but in general, it’s a better idea to find a permanent leadership role or an interim role that could potentially lead to permanent.

 Note 2: Whoever is covering the team, make clear the situation is temporary.
 If the temporary manager makes a play for the role long-term, guard it vehemently for the person on leave.